What I Learned From Reviewing 970 Remote Job Applications

 TIP 2: If you’re going to use Chat GPT, make sure you add in some personalisation.

-I rejected anyone who had clearly used Chat GPT without personalising it ❌.
+I rejected anyone who had used Chat GPT without personalising it ❌.

 One example: “ I look forward to bringing my technical skills and creative strengths to advancing a company’s digital presence in my next opportunity.”